EMAIL: Santiago.S.Urena@gmail.com – Guillermo.SandiUrena@ucr.ac.cr

 BRIEF DESCRIPTION OF RESEARCH INTERESTS:

+Undergraduate Research.
 Our undergraduate research program strives to develop a research agenda constructed from the students’ perspectives and informed by their experiences as key participants in their own education.
 Findings may inform and impact undergraduate chemistry instruction.
 Currently, we are working on a study that intends to characterize conceptualization and use of Lewis structures by students across the chemistry curriculum and experts (faculty).
 The ultimate goal of this project is to propose a pedagogical approach to improve teaching/learning of this topic.
 In this project we have involved chemistry and science ed double majors.
 A second project looks at the implementation of Green Chemistry in the first year chemistry laboratory program.
 We introduce Green Chemistry as a new course topic but also as an innovative, modern way to conceptualize the practice of chemistry.
 The practicals are all reformed to align closer with Green Chemistry principles and the research goal is to assess how the curriculum affects entering students’ perception of chemistry as a socially responsible and environmentally sound endeavor.

 The exploration of how students use online faculty rating sites and their perceived usefulness were among the initial ideas generated in consultation with the undergraduates.
 Besides assessment of instruction, undergraduates have focused on study habits of General Chemistry students, and participation of foreign-educated faculty in chemistry education in the US and its impact on curriculum.
 Recently, a group of students with a keen interest in History of Chemistry have investigated the occurrence of Multiple Discoveries in chemistry and the way they are presented in General Chemistry, as well as their potential as pedagogical tools.
 In a current study, undergraduates seek to characterize the use and conceptualization of Lewis structures by chemistry majors (novices) and instructors (experts).
 A cross-sectional approach furnishes qualitative and quantitative data of students at four stages in the program.
 In a second phase, this study intends to develop (design and pilot test) a pedagogical approach to effectively facilitate learning of the topic.
 This study contributes to international chemical education by analyzing evidence in light of findings drawn with student populations in other countries.